-The SWAP Plan is provided to certain revenue producers, officers, and key administrative employees, whereby a certain percentage of their incentive compensation is deferred as defined by the Plan into stock units of the Parent with a 25% matching contribution by our company.
-Participants may elect to defer up to an additional 15% of their incentive compensation with a 25% matching contribution.
-Units generally vest over a three- to seven-year period and are distributable upon vesting or at future specified dates.
+The Wealth Accumulation Plan is provided to certain revenue producers, officers, and key administrative employees, whereby a certain percentage of their incentive compensation is deferred as defined by the Plan into stock units and debentures of the Parent.
+Participants may elect to defer a portion of their incentive compensation.
+Units generally vest over a three- to eight-year period and are distributable upon vesting or at future specified dates.
 Deferred compensation costs are amortized on a straight-line basis over the vesting period.
 Elective deferrals are 100% vested.